Best TVs under £1000: affordable OLED, Mini LED and LCD models hand-picked by our experts

 Reaching an impressive brightness of 2000 nits, this TCL is certainly an overachiever when it comes to figures and stats, which is what drew us to it initially, but its price and performance solidified its place in our list of favourite TVs.

 In practice, the C845K's picture is bright, punchy and rich in contrast, offering an image that practically "jumps off the screen" (as we described in our full review).
-Its eye-catching brightness is well-controlled thanks to the aforementioned quantity of dimming zones which allows the TCL to maintain high levels of local intensity, with the TCL refraining from the aggressive dimming of zones of peak brightness that we see on more expensive Mini LED sets we see from the likes of Samsung.
+Its eye-catching brightness is well-controlled thanks to the aforementioned quantity of dimming zones which allows the TCL to maintain high levels of local intensity, with the TCL refraining from the aggressive dimming of zones of peak brightness that we see on more expensive Mini LED sets from the likes of Samsung.

 The only picture weakness we could identify would be the slight clouding issue on high-contrast scenes, as this can add a slight blooming effect to bright objects on dark backgrounds.
 This is remedied somewhat by the TCL's excellent black levels by regular TV standards, not just budget TVs.
 On the flip side, colours are an equally successful aspect of this TCL, with a punchy and vibrant presentation that doesn't verge into oversaturated or cartoonish.